radiofrance/a11y-ci/README.md

-# a11y-gui
+# a11y-ci

-Accessibility testing, with HTML reports
+Accessibility testing, with HTML and JUnit, reports

 ![previewing report](docs/screen1.jpg)